FAQs on Tibet, China, and the Dalai Lama

 Under this arrangement, China would get real ownership of Tibet resulting from Tibetan self-determination as part of China, and Tibetans would get real internal freedom in their homeland, to practice their Buddhism and maintain their way of life and restore their delicate environment.
 This is the Middle Way proposal, in brief outline.

-Continued on page 2: Is the Dalai Lama's life in danger? »
+9. Is the Dalai Lama's life in danger from these events?